grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Duration

 The length of time that a test runs.
-When duration is set as an option, VU code runs for the length of time specified.
+When duration is set as an option, VU code runs for as many iterations as possible in the length of time specified (with possible finishing time given as a [graceful stop](#graceful-stop).

 Read more: [Duration option reference](https://k6.io/docs/using-k6/k6-options/reference/#duration)